samanthayap1231/TestSite/README.md

 # Overview of our DArTseq analyses

-[This README documentation is adopted from Eilish's README file: <https://github.com/eilishmcmaster/BaseSoSAnalyses>]
+This README documentation is adopted from Eilish's README file: <https://github.com/eilishmcmaster/BaseSoSAnalyses>

+**This git repository explains our analytical workflow of DArTseq data, and** **gives a** **general overview of how to set up files, the type of analyses and outputs we obtain and how we interpret the results.**

-This git repository explains our analytical workflow of DArTseq data that was designed to streamline the production of population genetic outputs from a range of common Australian species in New South Wales as part of our flagship Restore and Renew project, and this workflow have since been used by ReCER for a range of large scale multispecies studies.
+The workflow is designed to streamline the production of population genetic outputs from a range of common Australian species in New South Wales as part of our flagship Restore and Renew project (<https://www.restore-and-renew.org.au/>).

-Here is a general overview of how to set up files, the type of analyses and outputs we obtain and how we interpret the results.
+Workflow scripts in this repository are edited to fit ReCER's needs.

 The analyses are split into individual R files so that more in depth explaining can be done for each analysis.
 The files have been numbered to make it easier to navigate through.
-Typically we combine the scripts into a single file to keep track of the analyses that are run on a specific dataset.
+Typically scripts are combined into a single file to keep track of the analyses that are run on a specific dataset.

 ## DArTseq data